commonlyjs/commonly/README.md

 ```
 here should be list of no ok things other libraries have:
 * missing or broken type definitions
+* following data-last function's signatures, big deal for fp users, not that much of a deal for non fp and barerly any cons.
+* would work only on arrays/objects
+* would convert my data for no reason
+* would implictly mutate my data
+* not modular
+* even with modular ones there is no tree shaking making me import a single utility in a separete line..
 ```

 I wanted to have an unopinionated general-purpose utility library